Claude Code Alternatives

 Migration steps

-1. Install the Amazon Q Developer plugin in your IDE.
+1. Install the Amazon Q Developer plugin in VS Code, JetBrains, or Visual Studio.

 2. Sign in with an AWS Builder ID (free) or AWS account.

-3. Test on AWS-specific tasks (IAM policies, CloudFormation, Lambda).
+3. Test on AWS-specific tasks: IAM policies, CloudFormation, Lambda, SDK calls.

-Not for: Amazon Q Developer is the wrong fit for non-AWS work or for teams wanting a general-purpose agentic loop; Claude Code or Cursor fit that better.
+Not for: Skip Amazon Q Developer for non-AWS work or teams wanting a general-purpose agentic loop; Claude Code or Cursor fit those better.

 Paid plans from $19.00/mo